mattledden/checkout-payment-gateway/design.md

 I've decided to utilise the existing structure of the sample code (i.e. the use of a controller, service and models) then will add classes where necessary.
 I plan to add a class for verifying payment requests so that this is separate from the PaymentsRepository service and can be encapsulated well.
 I also plan to add a class responsible for sending requests to the acquiring bank.
-I will make a class for custom exceptions like InvalidPaymentRequestException.
+I will make a class for custom exceptions like `InvalidPaymentException`.

 I may add a class containing helper functions for my unit tests.

-I decided the PaymentValidator class should be added as a singleton service because it is a simple class and only one instance is required.
+I decided the `PaymentValidator` class should be added as a singleton service because it is a simple class and only one instance is required.
-I decided the BankClient class should be added as a scoped service because it will contain asynchronous methods so separate requests to the PaymentGateway should use separate instances of this service.
+I decided the `BankClient` class should be added as a scoped service because it will contain asynchronous methods so separate requests to the PaymentGateway should use separate instances of this service.
 I may make an interface for this class in order to provide abstraction.
+I made a `DateHelper` class to contain utility methods because I will need to interact with dates in multiple classes.

 ## Assumptions made

-- The PostPaymentRequest model contained a field called `CardNumberLastFour`.
+- The `PostPaymentRequest` model contained a field called `CardNumberLastFour`.
 I changed this to `CardNumber` because the spec states that payment requests should contain a full card number
 - I changed the type of the `CardNumber`, `CardNumberLastFour` and `CVV` fields to be strings in case they contain leading zeros and because they are strings when sent to the bank simulator anyway.
 - I left the `ExpiryMonth` and `ExpiryYear` fields as integers to simplify verifying their values.